zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/getting-started/development.md

 exposes a Command-Line Interface (CLI) that contains and documents the options available for that model.

 To pretrain a model, you need to run the corresponding script with the required parameters.
-For example, to pretrain the ESM-2 model, you would run the `esm2_pretrain.py` script located in `scripts/protein/esm2`.
-Similarly, to pretrain the Geneformer model, you would run the `train.py` script located in `scripts/singlecell/geneformer`.
+For example, to pretrain the ESM-2 and Geneformer models, you would call `train_esm2` and `train_geneformer` executables, respectively.

 The scripts provide various options that can be customized for pretraining, such as: